Leonard of Noblac

-Leonard of Noblac (also Leonard of Limoges or Leonard of Noblet; also known as Lienard, Linhart, Leonhard, Léonard, Leonardo, Annard; died 559), is a Frankish saint closely associated with the town and abbey of Saint-Léonard-de-Noblat, in Haute-Vienne, in the Limousin region of France.
+Leonard of Noblac (also Leonard of Limoges or Leonard of Noblet; also known as Lienard, Linhart, Lenart, Leonhard, Léonard, Leonardo, Annard; died 559) is a Frankish saint closely associated with the town and abbey of Saint-Léonard-de-Noblat, in Haute-Vienne, in the Limousin region of France.
 He was converted to Christianity along with the king, at Christmas 496.
 Leonard became a hermit in the forest of Limousin, where he gathered a number of followers.
 Leonard or Lienard became one of the most venerated saints of the late Middle Ages.
 His intercession was credited with miracles for the release of prisoners, women in labour and the diseases of cattle.

 Traditional biography

 According to the romance that accrued to his name, recorded in an 11th-century vita, Leonard was a Frankish noble in the court of Clovis I, founder of the Merovingian dynasty.
 Saint Remigius, Bishop of Reims was his godfather.
 As a disciple of Remigius, he was granted the prerogative to visit prisons and free anyone held there.